Ideal Transformer

 -

-This unit can be used to represent either an alternating current transformer or a semiconductor DC-to-DC converter.
-To simulate a transformer taking into account inductance and mutual inductance, use the block Mutual Inductor.
+This block can be used to represent either an AC transformer or a semiconductor DC-to-DC converter.
+To model a transformer taking into account the inductance and mutual inductance, use the block Mutual Inductor.

 Ports